UNC-ChemNMR/CHEM-467-python-for-chemists/setup/2)-setup-jupyter-via-longleaf.md

 ### How to insert and delete cells

-1. Insert a new cell below our markdown cell.
+1. Insert a new cell below your markdown cell.
     - click the markdown cell
     - click the `+` button in the ribbon to insert a cell below